- Introduction to Clinical Research Training

 6. PRB-Imposed Leave of Absence (Voluntary or Involuntary)

 In certain cases, the PRB may choose to offer a student the opportunity to go on voluntary Leave of Absence (LOA) or to place a student on Involuntary Leave of Absence (Involuntary LOA).
 Ordinarily this type of PRB-imposed LOA is indicated when remediation has been unsuccessful and time away for extensive academic remediation or medical help is deemed crucial to successful completion of the degree program.
 A student who has been placed on a PRB-imposed LOA (either voluntary or involuntary) and who subsequently petitions to return to the Medical School will be required to demonstrate to the PRB that the circumstances that led to the LOA have been addressed satisfactorily.
-If a leave was necessitated because of health concerns, prior to a student’s return, the student must obtain a medical or psychiatric clearance, as the case may be, from a physician selected by PRB, usually from Harvard University Health Services.
+If a leave was necessitated because of health concerns, prior to a student’s return, the student must obtain a medical or psychiatric clearance, as the case may be, from a physician selected by the PRB, usually from Harvard University Health Services.
 At the end of the LOA, the student may request an extension.
 Extensions must be requested two or more months prior to the end of the LOA and will be considered on an individual basis.
 A LOA is granted for up to one year with the possibility of a one-year extension, granted on a case-by-case basis after review by the Council on Student Affairs (CSA) or the PRB, if a student submits the request before the first year of leave is over.
 Students who do not return to full-time status at the end of an approved leave and who have not reapplied for a second year of leave are considered to have withdrawn from Harvard Medical School.
 For more information about LOAs, see Section 2.09.

 7. Requirement to Withdraw

 Students may be required to withdraw in situations involving repeated failures, when attempts of academic remediation have been unsuccessful, or when students have failed to meet PRB requirements while subject to MAS, on Academic Probation, or during a PRB-imposed LOA.
-Thus, students who are repeating an academic year and fail one or more course(s) will be required to withdraw from the MD program.
-Students who fail to pass USMLE Step 1, Step 2CK, or Step 2CS after three attempts will be required to withdraw.
+Thus, for example, students who are repeating an academic year and fail one or more course(s) will be required to withdraw from the MD program.
+Students who fail to pass USMLE Step 1, Step 2CK, or Step 2CS or the HMS Comprehensive Exam after three attempts will be required to withdraw.
 Students may also be required to withdraw if found to have committed an act of academic dishonesty or for the repeated or gross failure to meet professional standards of conduct.
 Students who do not return to full-time status at the end of an approved leave and who have not reapplied for a second year of leave are considered to have withdrawn from Harvard Medical School.

 Expulsion is triggered by serious misconduct or a continuing pattern of academic and/or behavioral failures that have not been successfully remediated.
 Expulsion requires support by a two-thirds vote of the HMS Faculty Council.